 Here are some of our favorite question types to use in Math classes!

-Students can draw, type, underline, and even upload images in a Show Your Work question.
+Students can draw, type, underline, and even upload images in a Drawing question.
 Teachers can likewise draw, type, and upload images to the background!
 Here are some of our favorite uses for Math:

 Upload an image of a word problem to the background, and have students use the "CUBES" (circle, underline, box keywords, evaluate, solve) strategy to solve it.